 What lifestyle interventions do you think the practice can promote to patients who are underweight, overweight, or obese, for their overall health and well-being to improve?
-For example, referring patients to Health and Wellbeing Queensland's 10,000 Steps Program .
+For example, referring patients to Health and Wellbeing Queensland's 10,000 Steps Program.
 Refer to the MFI and PDSA template to help with outlining any changes to your patient care plans.
 How can you ensure the practice improves the recording of BMI status of patients?
-For example, identify patients using Primary Sense - Patients Missing PIP QI or Accreditation Measures report, or have the nurse measure height and weight in the waiting room before the doctor sees the patient.
+For example, identify patients using Primary Sense - Patients Missing PIP QI or Accreditation Measures report or the nurse to opportunistically check patients in the waiting room and take height and weight recording prior to the patient seeing the doctor.
 Refer to the MFI and PDSA template to help with outlining any changes to your data management procedures.
 Now that you have reviewed the BMI recording status of your patients, why not attempt the next section and find patients aged

-Now that you have reviewed the BMI recording status of your patients, why not attempt the next section and find patients aged 65+ who are eligible for an influenza vaccination, or move on to Activity 2 to improve your results.
+Now that you have reviewed the BMI recording status of your patients, why not attempt the next section and find patients aged 65+ who are eligible for an influenza vaccination or move on to Activity 2 to improve your results.